Say My Name (group): 2024–present: Self-titled debut EP, My Name Is..., addition of Shuie, iLy, and &Our Vibe

 On October 15, 2024, Say My Name held their offline debut showcase 'Cat Night' and their online debut showcase live streaming through SBS K-Pop Concert.
 The group officially debuted on October 16, with their eponymous extended play, and "WaveWay" as its lead single.

-The group released their second extended play My Name Is... on March 13, 2025, with lead single "ShaLala".
+The group released their second extended play My Name Is... on March 13, 2025, with the lead single "ShaLala".
 On July 10, Inkode announced the addition of Shuie to the group, thereby re-organising the group to eight members.
-The group released the single "iLy" on August 1, their first release to feature member Shuie, and as an eight-member group.
+The group released the single "iLy" on August 1, marking their first release to feature member Shuie, and as an eight-member group.
 The single features interpolation of Frankie Valli's "Can't Take My Eyes Off You".

+The group released their third extended play &Our Vibe on December 29.
+Say My Name also earned their first win on a domestic music show Music Bank, with the EP's lead single "UFO (Attent!on)", on January 9, 2026.

 Endorsements

 Upon their debut, Say My Name was selected as the global model of vitamin specialized skincare brand Tiam.